Arc676/EEPROM-Utility/README.md

 ### EEPROM Programmer

 The graphical frontend uses [ImGui](https://github.com/ocornut/imgui) (MIT licensed) and allows the user to view the data on the EEPROM chip as well as modify it.
 The memory visualizer is also MIT licensed and available under [ImGui Club](https://github.com/ocornut/imgui_club).

+#### Chip Presets

+The EEPROM Programmer also offers some preset data for common PROM uses.
+Pin configuration diagrams and descriptions of the preset data can be found in `Programmer/Presets`.

 ## License